zerodevx/zero-list-hero/README.md

 Install through bower.

-    bower install --save zerodevx/zero-list-hero^#0.1.0
+    bower install --save zerodevx/zero-list-hero#^0.1.0

 Alternatively, download the project as a ZIP file and unpack into your components directory.
 Note that `zero-list-hero` depends on `Polymer`, Polymer Element's `neon-animation` as well as their related dependencies.

-Source is provided as-is - no assumptions are made on your production build workflow so vulcanise/minify/obfuscate/whateverTask to your heart's content.
+Source provided as-is - no assumptions are made on your production build workflow so vulcanise/minify/obfuscate/whateverTask to your heart's content.

 ### Version history